-Management also reviews utilization rates, which are defined as the number of charging sessions per charge point per day divided by a maximum number of charging sessions per charger per day of 50 (for the ultra-fast charging pole).
+Management also reviews utilization rates (for the ultra-fast chargers), which are defined as the number of charging sessions per charger per day divided by a maximum number of charging sessions per charger per day of 50.
 Allego uses utilization rates to track profitability of the applicable charge point, to make comparisons to its business plan, and also to evaluate when it may want to consider adding charge poles to a given site to avoid increased wait times.
+It is computed on ultra-fast chargers because it is the main focus of Allego's own network development since 2022.
 Gathering information on utilization rates may also enable Allego to improve its forecasting abilities in the future.

 Allego believes these measures assist its investors in gaining a meaningful understanding of its performance.
-Because not all companies use identical calculations or definitions Allego's presentation of these key performance indicators, including non-IFRS measures, may not be comparable to other similarly titled measures of other companies.
+Because not all companies use identical calculations or definitions, Allego's presentation of these key performance indicators, including non-IFRS measures, may not be comparable to other similarly titled measures of other companies.